Shimzheng/Parallel-computing/README.md

 # Parallel-computing

-Investigate the impact of parallel computing on program execution time through exploring the multicultural nature of Sydney by processing 20Gb+ Twitter data.
+Investigated the impact of parallel computing on program execution time through exploring the multicultural nature of Sydney by processing 20Gb+ Twitter data.